codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 You can select the following information:

-* *Git Provider* - select that one that is linked with your account
+* *Git Provider* - select that one that is linked with your account.
-* *Repository* - You can select any repository even something different than the one that is used for the code checkout
+* *Repository* - you can select any repository even something different than the one that is used for the code checkout.
-* *Commit checkbox* - If enabled will trigger this pipeline for any commit
+* *Commit Checkbox* - if enabled will trigger this pipeline for any commit.
-* *PR checkboxes* - Various checkboxes for filtering the Pull request event
+* *PR Checkboxes* - various checkboxes for filtering the Pull request event.
-* *Support PR events from forks* - Useful for opensource projects
+* *Support PR Events From Forks* - useful for opensource projects.
-* *Branch field* - This is a regular expression and will only trigger for branches that match this naming pattern
+* *Branch Field* - This is a regular expression and will only trigger for branches that match this naming pattern.
-* *PR comment field* - Useful for open source projects
+* *PR Comment Field* - useful for open source projects.
-* *Pull Request target* branch - This is a regular expression and will trigger only when a Pull request is created against any branch that matches it
+* *Pull Request Target* branch - This is a regular expression and will trigger only when a Pull request is created against any branch that matches it.
-* *Modified files* - This allows you to constrain the build and trigger it only if the modified files from the commit match this [glob expression](https://en.wikipedia.org/wiki/Glob_(programming))
+* *Modified Files* - This allows you to constrain the build and trigger it only if the modified files from the commit match this [glob expression](https://en.wikipedia.org/wiki/Glob_(programming)).

 {% include image.html
 lightbox="true"